 An electronic or verbal Call for Service by an authorized person for the alarm location that occurs within a specified time frame after an alarm event that indicates the response to an alarm event should be aborted or canceled.
-There is this same type of event that occurs, within the protect premises control unit that is compliant with ANSI SIA CP-01, whereby the panel has a timed window between an alarm activation and the transmission to the central-station, that should an "disarming" occur, during the window, the transmission is aborted.
+There is this same type of event that occurs, within the protect premises control unit that is compliant with ANSI SIA CP-01, whereby the panel has a timed window between an alarm activation and the transmission to the Alarm Monitoring Center, that should an "disarming" occur, during the window, the transmission is aborted.

 1.2.2.
-Alarm Confirmation (See CS-V-01)
+Alarm Confirmation (See 1.2.15 CS-V-01) \

-Alarm confirmation is a generic name given to many techniques used (1) to permit authorized personnel, at the protected premises, to appropriately identify themselves, thereby preventing emergency response agencies from being requested to respond to situations that do not represent an emergency; and (2) to confirm or deny the validity of alarm signals received at a supervising station.
+Alarm confirmation is a generic name given to many techniques used (1) to permit authorized personnel, at the protected premises, to appropriately identify themselves, thereby preventing emergency response agencies from being requested to respond to situations that do not represent an emergency; and (2) to confirm or deny the validity of alarm signals received at a Alarm Monitoring Center.